Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/convertkit.md

 The FormID is located here `https://app.convertkit.com/forms/designers/{{form_id}}/edit`

-### Step 3: Set up the ConvertKit Destination in Hero Pixel
+### Step 3: Set up the ConvertKit Destination in HeroPixel

 1. Click **Destinations** and then click **+ New destination**.
 2. On the Set up the destination page, select **ConvertKit** from the **Destination type** dropdown.